 Every year in June, horses thunder down “the Championship Track” at Belmont Park in Elmont, NY.

 The Belmont Stakes is a Grade 1 race of 1.5 miles (or 12 furlongs).
 It is also the third jewel in the glittering Triple Crown series.
-In fact, the Belmont Stakes is the final test for competitors going for the coveted Triple Crown win.
+In fact, the Belmont Stakes is the final test for competitors going for the coveted Triple Crown.

-The Stakes’ run date is normally either the first or second Saturday in June, which is after the Kentucky Derby and three weeks after the Preakness Stakes.
+The Stakes’ run date is normally either the first or second Saturday in June, which is five weeks after the Kentucky Derby and three weeks after the Preakness Stakes.

 The Belmont Stakes is the final “Test of the Champion” that has had many legendary horses run on its historic track over the years.
 Nearly every American champion horse in the history of US racing has competed on the legendary Belmont Track.